-ACTIONS TAKEN - OFFICER-INTIATED STOPS
+ACTIONS TAKEN - OFFICER-INITIATED STOPS

 Officer-initiated stops occur when an officer makes a stop based on their own observations.
 Examples would be an officer stopping a vehicle after the officer observes the vehicle commit a traffic violation, or an officer stopping a person after the officer observes the person commit a violation of law.
-A total of 10,138 actions were taken during officer-initiated stops.
+A total of 10,273 actions were taken during officer-initiated stops.
 Multiple actions could be selected per person stopped.

-ACTIONS TAKEN - CALLS FOR SERVICE
+ACTIONS TAKEN - CALLS-FOR-SERVICE

 A call for service occurs when a member of the public contacts the police department to report an emergency, an incident, or other issue of concern that they believe is a matter for the police to address.
 Examples would be a citizen calling the police to report a crime in progress, reporting a traffic collision, or to report suspicious activity.
-A total of 2,346 actions were taken when officers responded to calls for service.
+A total of 2,132 actions were taken when officers responded to calls-for-service.
 Multiple actions could be selected per person stopped.
+As evidenced by this data, officers more often take no action when they initiate a contact versus when they are responding to a call-for-service.